 The design and maintenance of housing also has a dramatic impact on both physical and mental health.
-Embracing active and healthy living in housing design can include everything from the design and location of stairwells and areas for bicycle storage to the integration of breakfast nooks, to creating social spaces in buildings that foster connections both within the building and with the broader community.
+Housing design that embraces active and healthy living can include deliberate placement of stairwells, bicycle storage areas, play spaces for children, and social spaces in buildings that foster connections within the building and with the broader community.

 The City will seek to accomplish the following action steps to proactively address health hazards in housing and advance design that improves physical and mental health.

 - Focus resources for housing improvement programs and actions in historically underinvested communities where unhealthy housing has caused poor health outcomes.

 - Support and expand programs and actions that identify and proactively remediate health hazards in existing housing, such as lead and radon abatement programs.

 - Support and expand programs and redevelopment activity to remediate environmental and public health hazards related to housing and neighborhoods.